-This page explains how to play roulette.
-It contains the basic rules, types of bets, the odds and payouts of roulette.
-It is designed for people that have never played roulette before.
-If you are looking for professional winning roulette systems, visit the www.roulettephysics.com home page.
+This page is designed for people that have never played roulette before.
+If you are looking for more advanced information, learn about professional roulette systems.

 Types Of Roulette Bets and Bet Placement

-Learning how to play roulette starts with the types of bets.
-Different bets have different odds, but the house edge is on the same on every bet.
-So although some bets have better odds, one bet is not more profitable than another.
-Refer to the Odds and Payout Chart for details.
+Different types of bets have different odds, but the house edge is on the same on every bet.
+Although some bets have better odds, one bet is not more profitable than another.

 (1) Straight (1 number): 35-1 payout (pays your original bet PLUS 35 units).
 The example covers number 2.